snitilf/innovationshowcase/docs/summaries/NOTEBOOK_02_SUMMARY.md

 ## Conclusion

 This analysis develops a reproducible, threshold-based classification system that transforms governance indicators into corruption risk labels.
 The methodology demonstrates perfect validation (100% accuracy) and creates a labeled dataset (42 observations, 21 variables) that serves as the foundation for machine learning model training.
-The technical implementation—with explicit threshold values, binary flag calculation, and aggregation rules—creates a fully reproducible system for identifying high-risk environments before corruption occurs.
+The technical implementation—with explicit threshold values, binary flag calculation, and aggregation rules—creates a fully reproducible system for identifying high-risk environments where corruption vulnerabilities exist.